cfaddict/cfo-groovy/README.md

 Anyone with some programming experience who would like to learn a new language.
 Experience in any language and an understanding of fundamental programming concepts.

+We also ask that you please visit our [Installation Wiki](https://github.com/cfaddict/cfo-groovy/wiki/Installation) before coming to this presentation.
+We only have 2 hours and we don't want to spends a ton of time worrying about installing Groovy on your machine.
+The Installation process is pretty easy but if you have any problems we will be happy to help you out before or during the presentation.

 ## Speakers

 ### Dan Vega: